A company in Scotland - a Scottish Limited Partnership (SLP) used as an offshore vehicle

 The principal place of business of a SLP must be in Scotland.
 This is generally interpreted as that the SLP must have its administrative headquarters there.
 Accordingly, the administrative headquarters may be little more than a location where records of management decisions and, possibly, accounting records are kept up to date and available for inspection by the partners.

-- SLP registration including Registered Address and Agent in Scotland, Company Secretarial Maintenance, Government fees, Certificate of Registration, Partnership Agreement is GBP 290.
+- The basic incorporation package includes SLP registration with Registered Address and Agent in Scotland, Company Secretarial Maintenance, Government fees, Certificate of Registration, Partnership Agreement.
+The total sum will depend on the services ordered.
+Please send a query to receive a quotation.

 Documents required for registering a Limited Partnership in Scotland

-We will be happy to assist with establishing a bank account for your Scottish Partnership in Switzerland or in other jurisdictions.
+We will be happy to assist with establishing a bank account for your Scottish Partnership in various jurisdictions.
 Please ask for the details.